On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Attaining the Optimal DMT for

 \subsection{Upper Bound on the Error Probability}

-In this subsection we derive for each channel realization an upper bound on the error probability of the joint ML decoder of $K$ ensembles of IC's transmitted on the unconstrained multiple-access channels, assuming each IC is $D_{l}T_{l}$-complex dimensional.
+In this subsection we derive for each channel realization an upper bound for the error probability of the joint ML decoder of $K$ ensembles of IC's transmitted on the unconstrained multiple-access channel, assuming each IC is $D_{l}\cdot T_{l}$-complex dimensional.